 Recently, more and more articles and stories have surfaced about organizations being ‘ghosted’ by candidates.
 Ghosting is when someone unexpectedly, without explanation goes silent or disappears.
 This could be to a scheduled job interview or even a person’s first day of work and this trend is becoming a social norm across all industries and occupations.
 Although a millennial word, candidates of all ages are participating in this brazen behavior.

 So what’s to blame?
 Well for one, the booming job market.
-With the unemployment rate at 3.9% and an abundance of jobs, people feel they can abandon their work commitments for a better opportunity.
+With the unemployment rate at 3.9% and an abundance of jobs, people feel they can abandon their work commitments for better opportunities.
 They simply don’t care about showing up.
 Another contributing factor is today’s communication style.
 With popular social technologies, face-to-face communication is dwindling before our eyes.
 Because of the lack of personal contact, prospective employees don’t know how to appropriately communicate with recruiters and hiring managers.
 Instead of reaching out and dealing with confrontation, they feel entitled to ghost and completely avoid the situation.

-For employers, this phenomenon is frustrating, expensive and stressful.
+For employers, this phenomenon is frustrating, expensive, and stressful.
 Luckily, there are steps organizations can take to ensure potential hires and even current employees don’t ghost them.

 1. Establish your employer brand